Cyb3rC3lt/Cyb3rC3lt/README.md

 <h2 align="center">👋</h2>
 <h1 align="left">Hi, I’m Cyber Celt</h1>

-👀 I’m interested primarily in a career in Red Teaming
+👀 I’m interested primarily in a career in Penetration Testing or Red Teaming

 🌱 Just passed the OSCP, CRTP and got a pen testing role